Zu-shi/Japanese-LLN-to-Anki-with-Pronounciaitons/README.md

 ## Feedback and Suggestions

-The script is currently Tested for Windows 10 running on Python 3.6.
+The script is currently tested for Windows 10 running on Python 3.6.
 For questions, please open an issue.
 Feel free to submit PRs for improvements.